ianyfan/alevel/electronics/specification.md

 5 Recall and use the rule that the bandwidth required for an amplitude modulated signal is twice the maximum signal frequency

 5.2.2
-1 Understand that frequency modulation (FM) requireds the frequency of the carrier to carry information about the instantaneous voltage of the signal
+1 Understand that frequency modulation (FM) requires the frequency of the carrier to carry information about the instantaneous voltage of the signal
 2 Understand the use of a variable frequency oscillator to produce FM carriers 3 Understand the use of a monostable and treble cut filter for frequency demodulation 4 Recall how to construct voltage-time graphs of frequenccy modulated carriers